 In the Arrows’ first MLR season in 2019, he was named to the All-MLR 1st XV side.
 He made 16 appearances with the team and played 1031 minutes.
 He also made 154 tackles, had a team-high 19 dominant tackles, had a 93.3% tackle completion rate, and scored 2 tries.

-Rob grew up in Lindsay, a town 2 hours northeast of Toronto and farm life impacted the time that he had on activities outside of school.
-His senior year in high school, he began to play rugby with Lindsay Rugby Club and continued to play with the club since then.
+Rob grew up in Lindsay, a town 2 hours northeast of Toronto, and farm life impacted the time that he had on activities outside of school.
+In his senior year in high school, he began to play rugby with Lindsay Rugby Club and continued to play with the club since then.
 He has been the President of the Club and has been involved in all aspects of the club.
 He lives in the town and is a teacher there.